CiortanFlorin/Space-Invaders-game/README.md

 Its features are:

--aliens moves and fire at the player
+-aliens move and fire at the player

 -player can also move and fire